Links

 The Association of Illustrators

-Places to recharge and be inspired in your work, based on my own positive experiences!
+Special places to recharge and be inspired in your work, based on my own positive experiences!

 Anam Cara (Gaelic for “soul friend”) is located on the ruggedly beautiful Beara peninsula in southwest Ireland.